nViNova/coolify-oci-free/README.md

 ## Project Structure

--   `bin/`: Contains bash scripts for setting up Coolify on both the main instance and the worker instances.
+-   `bin/`: Contains bash scripts for setting up wrib on both the main instance and the worker instances.
-    -   `coolify-main.sh`: Script to install Coolify on the main instance.
+    -   `wrib-main.sh`: Script to install wrib on the main instance.
-    -   `coolify-worker.sh`: Script to configure necessary dependencies on worker instances.
+    -   `wrib-worker.sh`: Script to configure necessary dependencies on worker instances.
--   `doc/`: Directory for images used in the README (e.g., screenshots of Coolify setup).
+-   `doc/`: Directory for images used in the README (e.g., screenshots of wrib setup).
 -   `helper.tf`: Contains helper functions and reusable modules to streamline the infrastructure setup.
 -   `locals.tf`: Defines local values used throughout the Terraform configuration, such as dynamic values or reusable expressions.
--   `main.tf`: Core Terraform configuration file that defines the infrastructure for Coolify's main and worker instances.
+-   `main.tf`: Core Terraform configuration file that defines the infrastructure for wrib's main and worker instances.
 -   `network.tf`: Configuration for setting up the required OCI networking resources (VCNs, subnets, security lists, etc.).
 -   `output.tf`: Specifies the output variables such as the IP addresses for the dashboard and worker nodes.
 -   `providers.tf`: Declares the required cloud providers and versions, particularly for Oracle Cloud Infrastructure.